QUICC-FOR/QUICCSQL/README.md

 - [x] Remove lat, long, elevation (**Done**)
 - [x] Problem needing to be assess: Some TP and PP in QC schema have the same ID (**Fixed**).
 - [ ] Fix other prob: some plots have 15 and else 20 years of climatic data
+- [ ] Send a new climatic data request to Dan in order to get `DOMTAR`
 - [ ] Table working for: `FIA`, `QC`, `ON`, `NB`

 ### Tree info table